Illusion Art – Trompe-l’oeil, Hyperrealism, and Visual Trickery

 “Three dimensions are real space.
 That gets rid of the problem of illusionism and of literal space, space in and around marks and colors – which is riddance of one of the salient and most objectionable relics of European art […] Actual space is intrinsically more powerful and specific than paint on a flat surface”.

-Famous Illusion Paintings Artists
+Famous Illusion Artists and Artworks

 In the 20th century, Illusion art has reached new levels of expression with the assistance of technologies like computers that allow graphic design and the creation of new “virtual realities”.
 The utilization of more innovative spaces and surfaces such as buildings, pavements, streets, even the human body have become a canvas for Illusion art.
 Below, we look at some examples of optical illusion art from the Op Art movement, which set the stage, so to say, for other Illusionism art.
 We will also look at some examples of contemporary 3D Illusion art.